 What?, another Amiga game?.
 Just a few days ago we heard of Rowan and now out of the blue comes a new one, this time it is a Bullet Hell shoot’em up.

-The game looks pretty intresting with its cool graphics style, wicked sound and code.
+The game looks pretty interesting with its cool graphics style, wicked sound and code.

-The more i checked up on the game the more familiar faces i saw, Kevin Saunders for example whom is the graphician for the game was the guy who helped me fullfill my design with his logo for the first 2 years of the blog (the blue design).
+The more i checked up on the game the more familiar faces i saw, Kevin Saunders for example who is the graphics for the game was the guy who helped me fulfil my design with his logo for the first 2 years of the blog (the blue design).

 Adam Morton, musician, scener and friend.